-For your Switch 2800 Series devices, if you wish to build redundant paths between important nodes in your network to provide some fault tolerance, you should enable Spanning Tree Protocol support on the switch.
+For your Series 2810 Switch devices, if you wish to build redundant paths between important nodes in your network to provide some fault tolerance, you should enable Spanning Tree Protocol support on the switch.
 This ensures that only one of the redundant paths is active at any time, thus avoiding data path loops.
 Spanning Tree can be enabled through the switch console or the web browser interface.

-The Switch 2800 Series devices also supports Trunking, which allows multiple network cables to be used for a single network connection without causing a data path loop.
-For more information on Spanning Tree and Trunking, see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+The Series 2810 Switch devices also supports Trunking, which allows multiple network cables to be used for a single network connection without causing a data path loop.
+For more information on Spanning Tree and Trunking, see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.